algao1/blurb/content/posts/badsql.md

 The `WHERE` filter would need to be able to support arbitrary expressions, and so we need a general mechanism for evaluating an expression for a given row.
 We will do something similar to a **tree-walk interpreter**, by traversing the SQL abstract syntax tree (AST) and evaluating as we go along, bottom up.

 Using the example above, we need to evaluate the expression `id + 2 = 3` against every row, and filter.
-In the base case, we need to either return the value if the expression is a `SQLVal` or resolve the value and return it for `ColName`.
+In the base case, we need to either return the value (int, text, etc.) if the expression is a `SQLVal` or resolve the value and return it for `ColName`.

 ```go
 func (t *table) evaluateCell(rowIndex int, stmt sqlparser.Expr) (MemoryCell, string, ColumnType, error) {